 How often should I rotate my keys?

-For data-at-rest, key rotations are typically done at least once a year.
+For data-at-rest, key rotations should be done every few months.
 You want to do this more often if you

 - experience staff turnover